| Cologne

 incorporated into the glazing of the cathedral, mainly in

+the north transept and sacristy.
 The original decor can be partially reconstructed with the help of drawings made by

 Sulpiz Boisserée.
+The

 burial of Archbishop Konrad von Hochstaden in the axial chapel in 1261 or shortly after gives